 Stockholm’s main Public Library is one of the city’s most impressive buildings and was recently named one of the world’s most beautiful libraries.
 It has plenty of international magazines and newspapers and a spectacular round reading room, but it has lots of cozy corners, too.
 The library is open until 9 pm on weekdays and 5 pm on the weekends.

-Visit Fotografiska Museum
+Explore Fotografiska Museum

 Visiting a museum or gallery alone can be just as nourishing, and Stockholm has plenty of both.
 A particular favorite, and the perfect place in which to contemplate the challenges of modern life, is Fotografiska, the photography museum whose building is as fascinating as its excellent exhibitions (there are normally four running at any given time).

-Visit The Vasa Museum
+Visit the Vasa Museum

 To feel humbled by the presence of something truly awe-inspiring, visit the Vasamuseet and see first-hand the salvaged warship Vasa, which sank 30 minutes into a voyage from Stockholm in 1628 and was salvaged in 1961 after 333 years underwater.